 I live in a world before the literal, words tumble in my mind into sounds I love tone, melody and beats they brings my world alive.
 I live in world world where visuals hold no significance fragmented and not in my “mind’s eye” and need to be touched in order to be “seen”.

 I like elevated gesture and tone when people speak dead words wander alive into my mind and give them meaning and circumstance.
 Where a sense of “self” is not wanting to be exposed by the directness of people but at the same time I want to understand “other” even if I struggle to at times.
 I am empathic young man and this not through lack of care nor wanting.
 I care deeply.

 Logic and literalism are not the name of the game for me to “decode” the word around me it’s sensing, patterning and feeling to gain an “understanding”.
 I am using a different part of my brain.
-So as with AS Autism has many different presentations too this is mine.
+So as with AS and Autism has many different presentations too this is mine.
 I think it is important to know differences it has helped me so much to know that.

 Autism & Asperger’s Syndrome – Differences?
 Why?

 Autism and Asperger’s Syndrome are both forms of autism – there have unique diverse characteristics in terms of “mechanics” on the surface one may say they look the same but is one delves deeper you realise that the what is going on may be different in terms either trajectory and/or origin.
 Everyone on the spectrum has a unique profile – Olga Bogdashina calls it autisms and Donna Williams calls it an autism fruit salad both are saying that it is person-centred, 3 Dimensional, diverse and different.
 Understanding the differences is just as beneficial in terms of education, learning, development, environment, identity, mental health, health systems and more“